enofe11/Healthcare-sql-project-/README.md

 Hospitals generate vast amounts of data across multiple departments.
 However, without proper analysis, this data remains underutilized.
 This project aims to analyze hospital data to:

 - Identify departments with the highest appointments.
+- Branch with the higest cancellations.
+- What are the Peak days
 - Detect operational inefficiencies.
 - Understand patient behavior and value.
 - Optimize insurance and payment systems.